jakubkulhan/nbh/README.md

-# nbh – neighbourhood discovery server
+# nbh – neighbour discovery server

 *nbh* is a server that listens on multicast address and makes connections to other nodes in neighbourhood, so they are listed in `nodes()`.